Kev F. Sutherland: Early career

 From 1999 to 2004, he was the producer of the UK's Comic Festival in Bristol.
 Beginning as Comics 99, it included the National Comics Awards which he co-founded in 1997.
 For Comics 99, Sutherland produced The World's Biggest Comic which featured the work of 100 of the world's leading comic artists, auctioned to raise money for Comic Relief.

 Comics career

 His comic strips appear in the UK comic The Beano, chiefly comedy adventures starring The Bash Street Kids, with Dennis The Menace, Roger the Dodger and Minnie the Minx.
 In 2011, Sutherland drew Match magazine's Galaxy Wanderers strip, and Find It in Doctor Who Adventures.

-His debut graphic novel Findlay Macbeth was published in 2020.
+His debut graphic novel Findlay Macbeth was published in 2020, followed by The Prince Of Denmark Street, The Midsummer Night's Dream Team, Comic Tales From The Bible, and Richard The Third.